Back Mudra

 • Perform this pose for 35 minutes at a stretch every day or for 10 to 12 minutes three times a day.

-• This posture connects us to Meditation and our confidence increases.
+• This posture connects us to Meditation and increases confidence.

 • Regular practice can relieve all kinds of mental disorders and addictive habits.